-Middle school years are an important time for the development of critical thinking and problem-solving strategies.
+Middle school is a critical time for developing critical thinking and problem-solving strategies.

-The online middle school program at Pathfinder Career Academy of Ohio is a tuition-free program.
-Our Ohio state-approved online middle school program is designed with your child’s success in mind.
+The online middle school program at Pathfinder Career Academy of Ohio is tuition-free.
+We designed our Ohio state-approved online middle school program with your child’s success in mind.
 We offer education for sixth, seventh, and eighth grade in our online middle school curriculum.

 * Course offerings are subject to change and may vary based on school staffing.